bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint_Challenge/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?
+- The Employee table has a one-to-many relationship with the Territory table, and they are linked on employee id.
+This means there is one unique id for each employee in the Employee table, but each employee id may appear more than once in the Territory table because each employee is responsible for more than one territory.
+The employee id is the primary key of the Employee table, which means there can only be one instance, but the employee id is a foreign key on the territory table, which is why there can be multiple instances of the same id number.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?
+- A document store would be appropriate for a database of lecture transcripts.
+The lectures would have little to no relation to each other, so storing them in a document-oriented database would eliminate the need to create an awkward catch-all schema.
+For data that is highly related, and has multiple many-to-many relationships, a document-oriented database would not be appropriate.

 - What is "NewSQL", and what is it trying to achieve?
+- NewSQL is a database management system that aims to combine the scalability of NoSQL systems, while maintaining the ACID guarantees of relational database systems.
+One group of NewSQL systems employs a cluster of shared-nothing nodes, in which each node manages a subset of the data.
+These systems include components such as distributed concurrency control, flow control, and distributed query processing.
+The intent is to eliminate contention (multiple processes competing for access to the same data) among nodes.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this